Kinto/kinto-admin/README.md

 [![Build Status](https://travis-ci.org/Kinto/kinto-admin.svg)](https://travis-ci.org/Kinto/kinto-admin)

-A Web admin UI to manage [Kinto](https://kinto.readthedocs.io/) collections.
+A Web admin UI to manage data from a [Kinto](https://kinto.readthedocs.io/) server.
 [Give it a go](http://kinto.github.io/kinto-admin/)!

 `kinto-admin` wants to be the [pgAdmin](http://pgadmin.org/) for